Meet The Team

 Jordan Searls

-Enhanced Case Management Supervisor
+Enhanced Care Management Supervisor

 Jordan is a local activist, humanitarian, photographer, and musician.
 Jordan has done work at the southern border providing humanitarian aid to asylum seekers held in open air detention sites by CBP, providing food, shelter, warm clothes, blankets, basic medical attention, and mobile power charging stations.
 They went on to work with Al Otro Lado as a Humanitarian Aid Coordinator in the Jacumba desert where they served as the organizations designated liaison and lead for receiving and coordinating the care of asylum seekers.
 Jordan also has experience working as an Outreach Specialist with PATH, providing case management to our unsheltered community at encampments around San Diego, providing services such as food, hygiene kits, harm reduction, documents, referrals for medical treatment and transportation, and assisting them in finding and securing housing.
 Jordan is currently serves as SoCal Street Medicine's ECM/CS Supervisor supervising a team working to help our patients connect to essential community resources and housing .